-St. Victor’s has a thriving group of parents, grandparents, relatives and former students who volunteer their time and talents.
+St. Victor Catholic School has a thriving group of parents, grandparents, relatives and former students who volunteer their time and talents.
 We match their skills with our needs and are a richer community for having them with us.
-Volunteers take part in our Catholic School Advisory Council, distribute pizza, assist in the classrooms and on excursions, work with students and staff in our Professional Learning Community activities, and assist with fund-raising.
+Volunteers take part in our Catholic School Parent Council (CSPC), distribute pizza, assist in the classrooms and on excursions, work with students and staff in our Professional Learning Community activities, and assist with fundraising.

 We endeavour to be responsible community members.
-We do fund-raise for charitable causes and have gathered food and gifts for the need in our city.
+We fundraise for charitable causes and have gathered food and gifts for the needy in our city.
 As well, one of our parents spearheads our “Thinkgreen” recycling program.
-Our community is asked to send us used toner cartridges which we ship to “Thingreen”.
-This diverts waste from landfills, raises money for school purposes, and supports “Thinkgreen's” tree planting program.
+Our community is asked to send us used toner cartridges which we ship to Thinkgreen.
+This diverts waste from landfills, raises money for school purposes, and supports Thinkgreen's tree-planting program.

-St. Victor’s Catholic School is thriving and we welcome you to join us!
+St. Victor Catholic School is thriving, and we welcome you to join us!